jeremyabels/JAbelsBot563/notebook-log.md

 1: ~ % iqtree -s SalmincolaCOIAligned.fa -m MFP

 This produces a number of files, including a .iqtree file which contains the report of the best-fitting models.
 In the case of these data, HKY+F+G4 is the best-fitting model.
-The tree

 2: ~ % iqtree -s SalmincolaCOIAligned.fa -m HKY+F+G4 -redo